 There is no need to be disappointed if your PC isn’t VR compatible.
 The PC you have today probably won’t run either the Oculus Rift or HTC Vive.
 There is a small chance that it will, and the chances increase if it’s a fairly recent tricked-out gaming desktop.
 The system specifications required for VR include a recent Intel Core i5 or Core i7 CPU.
 When it comes to the graphics card, you will need at least Nvidia GeForce GTX 970 or AMD R9 290.

 The PCs discussed in this article are highly configurable.
 Here we have selected PC configurations across the whole price spectrum.
-We will cover from best PCs with minimum specifications required for VR to highly specialized systems intended for virtual reality developers.
-You will also find some laptops from top brands in our review.
+We will cover from the best virtual Reality-ready PC with minimum specifications required for VR to highly specialized systems intended for virtual reality developers.
+You will also find some laptops from top brands in our re

 It comes with a lower-end GeForce 970 graphics card.
 But, it also comes overclocked for an extra performance boost.
-The Chronos VR is an original Origin PC .
-The system is made of steel and measuring a compact 11.75 inches high by 4 inches wide by 13.75 inches deep.
-It’s big enough to fit in a full-size graphics card such as a Nvidia 980.
+The Chronos VR is an original Origin PC.
+It measures 11.75 inches high by 4 inches wide by 13.75 inches deep and is made up of steel.
+It’s big enough to fit in a full-size graphics card such as an Nvidia 980.
 But, it is also small enough to be squeezed into a large backpack for occasional travel.

-Velocity Micro is known as the maker of excellent custom gaming PCs with an understated, simplistic look.
-Only a clear side window and some blue accent lights indicate that this is a gaming desktop.
+iBuypower is known as the maker of excellent custom gaming Virtual reality Ready PC with an understated, simplistic look that comes with a mouse and keyboard.
+Only a clear side window 10 home and intel i7-10700F and RGB lightning case indicate that this is a gaming desktop.
 There are two key selling points of this gaming configuration.
 First, one is the VR-ready panel on the front, which offers access to the HDMI and USB ports required to hook up a VR headset.
-Other is the inclusion of the Nvidia 980ti graphics card, which is a step up from the standard 980 card.
+Another is the inclusion of the Nvidia GTX 1660 Ti 6 GB graphics card and 16GB DDR4 RAM memory.

-G700v0 showed that water cooling is not just for desktops anymore.
-The Asus G700v0 is the first gaming laptop to feature a water-cooling system.
-This feature is something normally left to the realm of desktop enthusiasts.
+ASUS TUF FX505 showed is a durable gaming laptop with military standards.
+The Asus TUF FX505 is the first gaming laptop with Dual fans with anti-dust technology.
+The key features are a corei5, Ryzen 5 processor, 15.6inches display, a memory size of 8GB, and Nvidia GeForce GTX 1650 4GB graphics.
 Because of the innovative cooling system, gamers can push their laptops with overclocking even further, squeezing out every bit of performance.
 The laptop performs optimally while staying cool under pressure.
 It is a feature that will come in handy when it is time to suit up for virtual reality.

 How To Build A Virtual Reality Ready PC Yourself: